 Specialties of mine include working with adolescents, young adults, and individuals; with an emphasis on disordered eating, anxiety, self-image, identity, self-worth, relational issues, depression, stress management, life changes, and general feelings of not fitting in.
 I am currently in private practice, under the supervision of Jonathan Flier, LMFT, in Beverly Hills, CA.

-I work from an empathically driven, strength based, empowerment and narrative model, to help facilitate positive shifts in a client's life.
-Through our collaborative work, we will create a safe, non-judgmental environment to explore your experiences and emotions and move towards healing and change.
+I work from an empathically driven, strength based, empowerment, resiliency and narrative model, to help facilitate positive shifts in a client's life.
+I incorporate aspects of somatic work into my practice as well, and refer to the Trauma Resiliency Model.